camunda/camunda-docs/docs/apis-tools/spring-zeebe-sdk/configuration.md

 - Load balancing: You want to control which workers run on which instance of cluster nodes.
 - Migration: There are two applications, and you want to migrate a worker from one to another.
 With this switch, you can disable workers via configuration in the old application once they are available within the new.

-To disable all workers, but still have the zeebe client available, you can use:
+To disable all workers, but still have the Zeebe client available, you can use:

 ```yaml
 camunda: